Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Preliminary and Problem Formulation

 \subsection{Transformer Attention Mechanism}

-{The transformer architecture has demonstrated remarkable success in sequence modeling tasks due to its parallelizable computations and ability to capture long-range dependencies \cite{vaswani2017attention}.
+{The transformer architecture has become the dominant backbone of modern large language models \cite{achiam2023gpt, liu2024deepseek, shen2026proopf, shen2026llm} and has demonstrated remarkable success in sequence modeling, owing to its parallelizable computation and ability to capture long-range dependencies \cite{vaswani2017attention, gao2025mmgpt4lf}.
 At the core of this architecture is the self-attention mechanism.
 As illustrated in the bidirectional attention mechanism presented in \autoref{Comparative analysis of attention mechanisms and prediction paradigms.}(a), the process begins with an input sequence $\mathbf{X} = [\mathbf{x}(1), \mathbf{x}(2), \ldots, \mathbf{x}(T)] \in \mathbb{R}^{T \times d}$, where $T$ is the sequence length and $d$ is the feature dimension, the bidirectional attention mechanism first transforms the input into three different representations: queries ($\mathbf{Q}$), keys ($\mathbf{K}$), and values ($\mathbf{V}$):

 where $\mathbf{W}^Q \in \mathbb{R}^{d \times d_k}$, $\mathbf{W}^K \in \mathbb{R}^{d \times d_k}$, and $\mathbf{W}^V \in \mathbb{R}^{d \times d_v}$ are learnable parameter matrices.
 The self-attention matrix is then computed as: